openshift/enhancements/enhancements/network/core-network-policies.md

 #### Setting a Global Default Deny

-1. The Cluster Administrator can deploy an Admin Network Policy we will document and test
+1. The Cluster Administrator can deploy an AdminNetworkPolicy we will document and test

 2. The policy will change the default for all namespaces in the